It’s not your fault. Self-blame and domestic abuse.

 - Educate yourself about domestic abuse

-Gain understanding of how various qualities you have may have led you to have been too compassionate despite his abuse.
+To understand how various qualities you have may have led you to be too compassionate despite his abuse.
 You may have high levels of empathy that made you too tolerant.
-Learn how these feelings are no longer appropriate so you can be liberated from feeling sorry for him.
+Learn how these feelings are no longer appropriate, so you can be liberated from feeling sorry for him.

 - Understand his manipulation and gaslighting behaviour